omermishania/The-Cloudlet-Overlap/00.GettingStarted/README.md

 ### Starting to work
 - Ask from your tutor to create a linux based VM for you
 - Start and connect to your VM
-- The trainee can now get his hands dirty using this VM
+- The newbie can now get his hands dirty using this VM